flutter/plugins/packages/google_maps_flutter/google_maps_flutter_web/README.md

 Indoor and building layers are still not available on the web.
 Traffic is.

 Only Android supports "[Lite Mode](https://developers.google.com/maps/documentation/android-sdk/lite)", so the `liteModeEnabled` constructor argument can't be set to `true` on web apps.

+When stacked below other widgets, pointer_interceptor libary must be used to capture mouse events.
+See issue https://github.com/flutter/flutter/issues/73830